-- You don't necessarily need to be a birth mother or a birth father to be able to have a say in how a child grows up.
-You can also be recognised as a child's 'guardian'. - Unlike 'paternity', where fathers are recognised either because both mum and dad agree, a DNA test says so, or because a man was married to the mother, a man is legally recognised as a 'guardian' if he was living with the mother (in a marriage, civil union or de facto relationship) any time from when the child was conceived to when the child was born. - Guardians have the legal right and responsibility to have a say in all important decisions about a child, including: the child's names, upbringing, education, health, where they live, their culture, religion, and other significant welfare issues. - Even if you don't have day-to-day care or any contact with a child, guardians still have a say in how they grow up (for example, changes to a child's name, travel and holidays).
+- A guardian is an adult who has the same powers, rights and responsibilities as a parent for bringing up a child. - You don't necessarily need to be a birth mother or a birth father to be recognised as a child's 'guardian'. - Unlike 'paternity', where fathers are recognised either because both mum and dad agree, a DNA test says so, or because a man was married to the mother, a man is legally recognised as a 'guardian' if he was living with the mother (in a marriage, civil union or de facto relationship) any time from when the child was conceived to when the child was born. - Guardians have the legal right and responsibility to have a say in all important decisions about a child, including: the child's names, upbringing, education, health, where they live, their culture, religion and other significant welfare issues. - Even if you don't have day-to-day care or any contact with a child, guardians still have a say in how they grow up (for example, changes to a child's name, travel and holidays).
 This means parents have to listen and make big decisions together! - "Day-to-day care": child lives with and spends majority of time with this person, who is responsible for everyday things, for example, getting them to school every day (used to be called "custody")